richlamdev/ansible-server-ubuntu/README.md

 the user's primary group on the host and target machine(s) are the same.*

 1. Install required software for this playbook.\
-`sudo apt update && sudo apt install ansible git openssh-server vim-gtk3 -y` `ansible-galaxy collection install community.general`
+`sudo apt update && sudo apt install ansible git vim -y` `ansible-galaxy collection install community.general`

 2. Clone ansible-desktop-ubuntu repo.\